-behind her body and offered it to either of the brothers for a dance.
+There was a night in her sixteenth year when Dorcus stood in her body and offered it to either of the brothers for a dance.
 Both boys were shorter than she, but both were equally attractive.
-More to the point, they out-stepped everybody so completely they were forced on many occasions to dance with themselves.
-Sneaking out to this party with her friend x ought to have been hard to arrange, but Alice Manfred was in Springfield overnight, and nothing could have been easier.
-The only pain was in finding something to wear[tk].
+More to the point, they out-stepped everybody so completely that when they needed tough competition they were forced to dance with themselves.
+Sneaking out to that party with her friend x ought to have been hard to arrange, but Alice Manfred had overnight business in Springfield, and nothing could have been easier.
+The only difficulty was in finding something wonderful enough to wear.

-Before the lights went out, and before the sandwiches and the spiked soda water disappeared, the one managing the record player chose the fast music suitable for the brightly lit room, where furniture obstructing movement had been pushed into the hallway and shoved against the walls of bed rooms.
-Under the ceiling light pairs moved like twins born with if not for the other, sharing a partner's pulse like a second jugular.
+Before the lights went out, and before the sandwiches and the spiked soda water disappeared, the one managing the record player chose fast music suitable for the brightly lit room, where obstructing furniture had been shoved against walls, pushed into the hallway and bed rooms piled high with coats.
+Under the ceiling light pairs moved like twins born with, if not for, the other, sharing a partner's pulse like a second jugular.
 They believed they knew before the music did what their hands, their feet were to do, but that illusion was the music's secret drive: the control it faked them into believing was theirs; the anticipation it anticipated.
-In between record changes, while the girls fanned blouse necks to day damp collarbones or corrected with fearful hands the damage done to their hair, the boys pressed folded handkerchiefs to their foreheads.
+In between record changes, while the girls fanned blouse necks to air damp collarbones or corrected with anxious hands the damage done to their hair, the boys pressed folded handkerchiefs to their foreheads.
 Laughter covered indiscreet glances of welcome and promise, and took the edge off gestures of betrayal and abandon.

 Dorcus and X were not strangers at the party--nobody was.
-People nobody had ever seen before joined the fun as easily as those who had grown up in the same apartmenta building.
-But both girls had expectations made higher by the trouble they'd had planning the escapade.
+People none of them had ever seen before joined the fun as easily as those who had grown up in the same apartment building.
+But both girls had expectations made higher by the trouble they'd had then outfits for planning the escapade.
 Dorcus, at 16, was yet to wear silk hose and her shoes were those of someone much younger or very old.
 X had helped her loosen two braids behind her ears and her fingertip was stained with the rouge she had stroked across her lips.
 With her collar turned under, her dress was more adult-looking, but the hard hand of a warning grown-up showed everywhere else: in the hem, the waist-centered belt, the short, puffy sleeves.
 She and X had tried removing the belt altogether, then fixing it at her navel.
 Both strategies proved hateful.
 They knew that a badly dressed body is nobody at all, and X had to chatter compliments all the way down X Avenue to get Dorcus to forget about her clothes and focus on the party. "tk" soared to the ceiling and through the door wide open for circulation as they entered.
 Immediately both girls were snatched by a male hand and spun into the dancing center of the room.
 Dorcus recognized her partner as X who had been in her elocution class for a hot minute -- which was as long as it took for the teacher to realize he would never relinquish 'ax' for 'ask.'

-Dorcus danced well--not as fast as some others, but she was graceful, in spite of those shaming shoes, and carelessly
+Dorcus danced well--not as fast as some others, but she was graceful, in spite of those shaming shoes, and she was carelessly provocative.